scalacenter/scala-3-migration-guide/docs/macros/migration-tutorial.md

 This idea sets the ground to the mixing macros technique that we detail further below using the `location` example.
 It is compatible with any build tool that can mix Scala 2.13 and Scala 3.0 modules.

-> This part of the tutorial is written for @scala3M1@ because it is the only Tasty Reader compatible version at the time of writing.

 ### 1 - Creating the Scala 3 module

 Going back to the initial state of our `location` library we have: